goauthentik/authentik/website/docs/flow/stages/authenticator_validate/index.md

 After this stage you can bind any additional verification stages.
 As final stage, bind a _User login_ stage.

-Users can either access this flow directly via it's URL, or you can modify any Identification stage's _Passwordless flow_ setting to add a direct link to this flow.
+Users can either access this flow directly via its URL, or you can modify any Identification stage's _Passwordless flow_ setting to add a direct link to this flow.

 ### Logging